 Sophie Tompson and Jen Clark

 Judy Singer first coined the phrase ‘neurodiversity’in the late 1990’s.
-Singer was a sociologist who had a diagnosis of autism, but he didn’t believe this to be a disability.
-He believed that all minds are unique and there are infinite numbers of variations on how the mind is works.
-He believed that variations from ‘neurotypical’ did not automatically mean a disability, but rather a difference.
+Singer was a sociologist whose daughter had a diagnosis of autism, but Singer didn’t believe this to be a disability.
+She believed that all minds are unique and there are infinite numbers of variations on how the mind is works.
+She believed that variations from ‘neurotypical’ did not automatically mean a disability, but rather a difference.

 This week is Neurodiversity Celebration Week and we are admiring how all of our beautiful minds differ.
 For some neurodiversity is a disability, but for a lot of people it is a difference that should be acknowledged and accommodated.